-Chair Pilates workout routines are ideal for:
+Chair Pilates works well for:

 Here’s a sample Pilates-inspired routine: